joelouthan/Theologicus/src/romans/romans08-36.md

 More so than that: God gave us everything.
 Why do I know that?
 Because God gave us Christ Jesus, who:

->Isaiah 53:7 (CSB) He was oppressed and afflicted, yet he did not open his mouth.
+>Isaiah 53:7 He was oppressed and afflicted, yet he did not open his mouth.
 Like a lamb led to the slaughter and like a sheep silent before her shearers, he did not open his mouth.

 God gave us Christ to not only live for us and die for us but ascended to the cross in perfect obedience and joy.